Word Gems

 E. "But now, suddenly, you love me?"

-K. It's a hard sell, not many buyers.
+K. It's a hard sell, and not many buyers.
 And Anne knew that she hadn't earned the right.

 E. Give me your best thoughts, Kriss.
 What does this really mean in terms of “constructive assent”?